neong83/practice/Q&A.md

 - It’s does not persist data
 - Docker is target for server applications
 - You need to build container to read in secret rather than create image with embedded secret

+> How do you choose which language to use for a given task?
+How did you choose the language for the programming exercise above?

+I will determine the language basis on requirements, running platform, language adoption rate, and if it is an existing project within the company.
+As switching from one language to another requires total rewriting, it takes time and investment for the company to move it over.
+Thus, there are not too many options to choose what language to use for a given task.
+It usually requires the developer to quickly learn the new language and start providing business value as a result.

+And the reason I had chosen Python as my programming language is because:
+- This is a new project
+- Python is the language the team is using for this position I am applying
+- Python can written as small script to handle business needs
+- Python provide lots flexibility to write codes (single responsibility, object oriented design, etc)
+- The requirement was asking to build an application runnable with Docker command
+- I know Python better than other languages